briis/unifiprotect/README.md

 If you are not familiar with HACS, or havn't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
 Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.

 ## Configuration
-To add *Unifi Protect* to your Home Assistant installation, go to the Integrations page inside the configuration panel and add a CloudKey+ or UDMP by providing the Host IP, Port Number, Username and Password.
+To add *Unifi Protect* to your Home Assistant installation, go to the Integrations page inside the configuration panel and add your UniFi Protect server by providing the Host IP, Port Number, Username and Password.

 **Note**: If you can't find the *Unifi Protect* integration, hard refresh your browser, when you are on the Integrations page.